 At present there are more than two thousand and five hundred members in the Congregation including priests, brothers and seminarians.
 While most of our members minister to the needs of the people in India, there are some who serve in different countries of Africa, Europe, South America, Papua New Guinea, Madagascar, the United States, Canada and Australia.

-For the sake of administration the congregation is divided into thirteen provinces and one region.
+For the sake of administration the congregation is divided into fourteen provinces and one region.